sforest81/cn/source/publications/index.md

 **Submitted:**
 \.
 Dong Zizhen, **Lin Wang\***, Hainan Gong, 2023: Diminishing impact of the Siberian high on the Southeast Asian rainfall due to the weakened variability of the Aleutian low, *Journal of Geophysical Research: Atmospheres*,

 \.
-Xu Guangzhi, **Lin Wang\***, and Shuyu Wang, 2023: Leading modes of wintertime North Pacific atmospheric rivers and their drivers, *Journal of Geophysical Research: Atmospheres*,

-\.
 Guan Weina, and **Lin Wang\***, 2023: Mechanism of the wintertime subseasonal surface air temperature variability over Eurasia, *Environmental Research: Climate*,

 \.
 Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Geophysical Research Letters*,

 \.
 Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2023: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*,

+\.
+Lu Yixiong\*, Tongwen Wu, Xin Xu, **Lin Wang**, Jian Sun, Weihua Jie, and Yiming Liu, 2023: Machine Learning Emulation of Subgrid-Scale Orographic Gravity Wave Drag in a General Circulation Model with Middle Atmosphere Extension, *Journal of Advances in Modeling Earth Systems*,

 \.
 Hu Peng, Wen Chen\*, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2023: On the strengthening relationship between the tropical Asian summer monsoon onset and ENSO after the mid-1970s, *Climate Dynamics*,